The Art of Cooking Times: How to Know When Food Is Really Done

 Doneness by Texture & Appearance

-Not all foods require a thermometer, many tell you they’re done by how they look or feel.
-With practice, you’ll begin to notice reliable visual and tactile cues that signal perfect doneness.
+Not all foods require a thermometer, many can be judged without strictly following cooking times, simply by how they look or feel.
+With practice, you’ll start noticing reliable visual and tactile cues that signal perfect doneness.
 From the firmness of pasta to the golden glow of cookies, your eyes and hands can become your best kitchen tools.

 Here are a few common examples: